The Canadian Armed Forces and the Department of National Defence:

 Canada’s Defence Team

-- 71,500 Regular Force members (from 68,000)
+- 67,000 Regular Force members

-- 30,000 Reserve Force members (from 27,000)
+- 30,000 Reserve Force members

 - 25,000 civilian employees

 At any given time, the Government of Canada can call upon the CAF to undertake missions for the protection of Canada and Canadians and to maintain international peace and stability.
 The Defence Team is prepared and equipped to advance Canadian international security objectives and to support our allies where our shared interests are at stake.